Sequential Bayesian Neural Subnetwork Ensembles: Related Work

 Sequential ensembling techniques offer an elegant solution to ensemble training but have not received much attention recently due to a wider focus of the community on diversity of ensembles and less on the computational cost.
 Notable sequential ensembling techniques are ~\cite{huang2017snapshot,FGE,FREE-TICKETS} that enable the model to visit multiple local minima through cyclic learning rate annealing and collect ensembles only when the model reaches a local minimum.
-The difference is that ~\cite{huang2017snapshot} adopts cyclic cosine annealing, ~\cite{FGE} uses a piecewise linear cyclic learning rate schedule that is inspired by geometric insights.
-Finally, ~\cite{FREE-TICKETS} adopts a piecewise-constant cyclic learning rate schedule.
+The difference is that ~\cite{huang2017snapshot} adopts cyclic cosine annealing, ~\cite{FGE} uses a piece-wise linear cyclic learning rate schedule that is inspired by geometric insights.
+Finally, ~\cite{FREE-TICKETS} adopts a piece-wise constant cyclic learning rate schedule.
 We also note that all of these approaches have been primarily in the context of deterministic neural networks.

-Our proposed approach (i) introduces sequential ensembling into Bayesian neural networks, (ii) combines it with dynamic sparsity through sparsity-inducing Bayesian priors to generate Bayesian neural subnetworks, and subsequently (iii) produces diverse model ensembles efficiently.
-It is also complementary to other parallel ensembling as well as efficient ensembling techniques.
+Our approach (i) introduces sequential ensembling into Bayesian neural networks, (ii) combines it with dynamic sparsity learning for cheaply collecting Bayesian subnetworks, and (iii) efficiently produces diverse model ensembles.
+It complements other parallel and efficient ensemble methods.